The Wedgwood Neighborhood in Seattle: Looking Back, Looking Ahead in 2025-2026

 A longtime goal of the Wedgwood community has been to have a pocket park where people can sit to chat and enjoy their coffee from the nearby Cafe Javasti (8617 35th Ave NE).

 The projected-future pocket park space is at the northwest corner of NE 86th Street.
 The history of this corner is that it had been owned by City Light, with an electrical substation on the site.
-There once was at gas station on this corner, too.
+There once was a gas station on this corner, too.

 This designated pocket park space at 8605 35th Ave NE was officially acquired by the Seattle Parks Department in 2013 but to date, as of 2025, the space has not yet been developed.
 Will the year 2026 bring completion of the project?